acdh-oeaw/apis-bibsonomy/README.md

 ## Configuration

-APIS Bibsonomy needs an URL of the bibsonomy or zotero instance, a username, a API token and an (optional) collection to search in.
+APIS-Citations needs an URL of the bibsonomy or zotero instance, a username, a API token and an (optional) collection to search in.

 You need to add a configuration section to your APIS settings:

 ```
-APIS_BIBSONOMY = [{
+APIS_CITATIONS_SETTINGS = [{
    'type': 'bibsomomy', #or zotero
    'url': 'http://url.at', #url of the bibsonomy instance or zotero.org
    'user': 'username', #for zotero use the user id number found in settings